 - Prepare the exam rooms.

-- Set up exam equipment (such as CD players, computers with recording software and headsets, and handheld digital recorders).
+- Set up exam equipment (such as CD players, computers, and digital recording devices).

 - Admit and assign seats to students.
 Use a preassigned seating chart if provided by the AP coordinator.
 (Review the AP Seating Policy.)